 Enzymatic assays were carried out on extracts from fully expanded leaves as described previously (Dyson et al., 2016).
 Starch, sucrose and glucose, and malate were measured using total starch (Method E), sucrose D-glucose, and l-malic acid assay kits (Megazyme), respectively.
-To measure fumarate, the malate kit was modified to include an extra independent reaction step using 2 units fumarate hydratase enzyme (Sigma).
-Data were analysed using Analysis of Variance, followed by Tukey post-hoc tests, in SPSS (IBM).
+To measure fumarate, the malate kit was modified to include an extra independent reaction step, using 2 units of fumarate hydratase enzyme (Sigma).
+Data were analysed using an analysis of variance, followed by a Tukey post-hoc test, in SPSS (IBM).